eaglesky/system-design/typeahead.md

 	- Once per week.
 Each week data collection service will fetch all the data within the most recent one week and aggregate them.
 * How does data collection service update query service?
 Offline update and works online.
 	- All in-memory trie must have already been serialized(for backup in case the server is down).
 Read QPS already really high.
 Do not write to in-memory trie directly.
 	- Use another machine.
 Data collection service updates query service.
-Memory has a limit on the rate at which data can be read from or stored into a semiconductor memory by a CPU(a.k.a. memory bandwidth).If we update the trie while we are using it, the read operations will be affected as some operations have to wait due to the limited bandwidth.
+Memory has a limit on the rate at which data can be read from or stored into a semiconductor memory by a CPU(a.k.a. memory bandwidth).If we update the trie while we are using it, the read operations will be affected as some operations have to wait due to the limited bandwidth(or because of concurrent access to the common data structure).
 However I think the CPU is more likely to be the bottleneck than the memory bandwidth, since the update must take quite a lot of CPU cycles. http://www.nic.uoregon.edu/~khuck/ts/acumem-report/manual_html/ch_intro_bw.html
 	That's why we should do the update on another machine --- data collectio service will aggregate the data into word counts table, copy the deserialized data from the other machine, deserialize the trie from the disk, and update the trie using the data in the word counts table.
 After it is done, we can have a scheduler at the front of the servers and forward the traffic to the other machine with up-to-date trie.
 The old machine will be used for update instead.
-	Instead of updating the existing trie, why not just create a new trie from the word counts table?
+	Instead of updating the existing trie, why not just create a new trie from the word counts table? -- I think it would be more expensive.
-	How does the server read data from the very large word counts table?
+	How does the server read data from the very large word counts table? --- We could use several servers do this job in parallel.

 ## Scale
 ### How to reduce response time
 * Cache result
 	- Front-end browser cache the results.
+Or maybe along with words searched by the user.
+In the format of map of prefixes and word list.
 Set an expiration time on it.
 So either when cache expires or the user closes the browser, the cache will be invalidated.
-* Pre-fetch
+* Pre-fetch ?
 	- Fetch the latest 1000 results starting with the input prefix.
 Say when you enter "a", 1000 strings starting with "a" will be fetched and the top 5 starting with "am" may very likely be in those strings.

 ### What if the trie is too large for one machine